MaximeEme/Bellabeat_Case_Study/README.md

 minutes_worn_lowuse <-  minutes_worn %>% filter(usage == "low use") %>% group_by(worn) %>% summarise(total = n()) %>% mutate(totals = sum(total)) %>% group_by(worn) %>% summarise(total_percent = total/ totals) %>% mutate(labels = scales::percent(total_percent))
 ```

-Once, I had created the dataframes according to my new categories, I decided to present them in a treemap plot.
+Once I had created the dataframes according to my new categories, I decided to present them in a treemap plot.

 See graphs [Time worn per day](https://github.com/MaximeEme/Bellabeat_Case_Study/blob/main/1B81827F-D064-4B2D-8BE1-603FC535AC61.png), [High use - Users](https://github.com/MaximeEme/Bellabeat_Case_Study/blob/main/B7C7F0F4-9989-48B3-92D2-4AB953271FC2.png), [Low use - Users](https://github.com/MaximeEme/Bellabeat_Case_Study/blob/main/CC5F4068-9A47-4DC8-B0DE-58FD0AD93916.png), and [Moderate use - Users](https://github.com/MaximeEme/Bellabeat_Case_Study/blob/main/D9A9E622-AFFA-4CEE-91C9-EB75CB0A1F02.png).

 According to the plots, I can verify that 36% of the users in total wear the device all day, 60% more than half a day and 4% less than a day.

-If we want to be even more precise, I can say that in the High use category, 89% of the users, wear their device more than half a day and only just 6%, all day.
-The low use category are the users that wear the device, all day.
 ## Step 5 : Share phase

 See the graphs throughout this presentation

 ## Step 6 : Act phase

 I would encourage Bellabeat to continue their trend searching and to extend their datasets to be able to find more noticeable trends and have better results.

-1/ After I classified the users in four categories (sedentary, lightly active, fairly active and very active), I noticed than the average user was very active (i.e walk more that 7500 steps).
-We can encourage that behavior by sending notifications and alarm if the user hasn't reached its goal.
+1/ After I classified the users in four categories (sedentary, lightly active, fairly active and very active), I noticed that the average user was very active (i.e walk more than 7500 steps).
+We can encourage that behavior by sending notifications and alarms if the user hasn't reached its goal.

-2/ The results I got on sleep from the dataset could be improve by setting alarms on desired amount of sleep and maybe notification on the health benefits of a good night of sleep.
+2/ The results I got on sleep from the dataset could be improved by setting alarms on desired amount of sleep and maybe notification on the health benefits of a good night of sleep.

 3/ Setting a reward system on reaching daily, monthly and quarterly goals.
 The rewards could go from a new background on the app to free-month subscription.